AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Proposed Framework

 \section{Proposed Framework}

-In this section, we introduce OptiQKD, an ML-optimized framework designed for real-time parameter tuning in Quantum Key Distribution.
-The OptiQKD framework is structured around two primary pillars: predictive state tracking using Temporal Convolutional Networks (TCNs) and adaptive parameter control through Reinforcement Learning (RL).
-By removing the overhead of traditional anomaly detection and focusing exclusively on optimization, OptiQKD ensures high-throughput communication across non-stationary quantum channels.
+In this section, we introduce AML-QKD, an ML-optimized framework designed for real-time parameter tuning in Quantum Key Distribution.
+The AML-QKD framework is structured around two primary pillars: predictive state tracking using Temporal Convolutional Networks (TCNs) and adaptive parameter control through Reinforcement Learning (RL).
+By removing the overhead of traditional anomaly detection and focusing exclusively on optimization, AML-QKD ensures high-throughput communication across non-stationary quantum channels.

-Figure~\ref{fig:optiqkd_system} illustrates the holistic architecture of the OptiQKD framework, which operates as a real-time, closed-loop system integrated with the physical QKD hardware.
+Figure~\ref{fig:optiqkd_system} illustrates the holistic architecture of the AML-QKD framework, which operates as a real-time, closed-loop system integrated with the physical QKD hardware.
 The framework is organized into three functional layers.
-At the base, the Physical QKD Layer represents the transmission environment where Alice and Bob exchange quantum states across a noisy fiber channel subjected to depolarizing and amplitude-damping stressors.
+At the base, the physical QKD layer represents the transmission environment in which Alice and Bob exchange quantum states across a noisy fiber channel under depolarizing and amplitude-damping stressors.
 Telemetry data, including current QBER, visibility, and detector count rates, is continuously extracted via a dedicated data pipeline and fed into the Predictive State Tracking Layer.
-This module utilizes a Temporal Convolutional Network (TCN) featuring dilated convolutions and residual blocks to capture the long-range temporal dependencies of the channel, outputting a predicted future state $Y_{t+1}$.
-This forecast is then passed to the Adaptive Control Layer, where a Reinforcement Learning (RL) agent, utilizing Proximal Policy Optimization (PPO), determines the optimal action $a_t$.
-By calculating a joint reward $R_t$ (as defined in Eq.~\ref{eq:reward_func}) that balances secure key rate throughput against error rates, the agent pushes real-time parameter updates—such as signal intensity $\mu$, phase alignment $\phi$, or basis probability $p_Z$—back to the quantum signal source, ensuring the system remains optimized despite fluctuating environmental conditions.
+This module uses a Temporal Convolutional Network (TCN) with dilated convolutions and residual blocks to capture long-range temporal dependencies within the channel, producing a predicted future state $Y_{t+1}$.
+This forecast is then passed to the Adaptive Control Layer, where a Reinforcement Learning (RL) agent using Proximal Policy Optimization (PPO) determines the optimal action $a_t$.
+By calculating a joint reward $R_t$ that balances secure key rate throughput against error rates, the agent pushes real-time parameter updates—such as signal intensity $\mu$, phase alignment $\phi$, or basis probability $p_Z$—back to the quantum signal source, ensuring the system remains optimized despite fluctuating environmental conditions.